piperfw/diary/README.md

 For example, `alias diary="python /home/username/diary-folder/diary.py"`
 (here `python` is your python 3 executable - `python3` on some systems).

+Notes:
-Note: There is currently no way to delete events using the script, but a call to `diary` will never display events in the past.
+- There is currently no way to delete events using the script, but a call to `diary` will never display events in the past.
+- The `events.json` file _must_ exist and contain _at least_ an empty JSON array, '`[]`'
 #### Planned Features
 - `-d` option to delete events (for example, all events in the past)
 - `-v` option to display version